Our story

 Renewal

 The Lewenas added to the already extensive landscaping around the house, including rose gardens around the circular drive and between the house and the road, and deepening of the natural “billabong” to create a more permanent ornamental pond.
-Some compromise was required for modern practicalities, since the Regency period was not known for such luxuries as bathrooms with hot and cold running water.
+Some compromise was required for modern practicalities, since the Regency period was not known for such luxuries as ensuites with hot and cold running water.
 In total, 38 trades persons and sub-contracting firms were involved with 15,000 man hours spent “on site”.

 1989